- Role-based, attribute-based, & just-in-time access to infrastructure

 - Auditing of sessions.
 Logging, alerts, and monitoring are inherent in the platform, making it possible to demonstrate an organization’s commitment to managing its records.
 IT, security, and compliance teams can quickly investigate HIPAA breaches and limit damages.

-- Granular control of vendor and employee access such as one-click onboarding and offboarding, so unauthorized users never have access to sensitive files.
+- Granular control of vendor and employee access, such as one-click onboarding and offboarding, so unauthorized users never have access to sensitive files.
 It’s part of a secure, comprehensive authentication, authorization, networking, and auditing architecture.

 HIPAA standards require covered entities to implement processes and procedures to detect and correct security violations.
 Access management solutions give teams a way to meet that standard.
-StrongDM creates administrative controls to provide employees only the permissions they need while preventing unauthorized users from accessing records.
+StrongDM creates administrative controls to provide employees with only the permissions they need while preventing unauthorized users from accessing records.